-In Malawi, for example, the Chinese government-financed with a “soft loan” a National Fiber Backbone Project, which was implemented by Huawei.
-According to the government, the project aims to “connect all major sectors of the economy and government agencies in the country to a high-speed optical fiber-based network.”
+In Malawi, for example, the Chinese regime financed, with a “soft loan,” a national fiber backbone project, which was implemented by Huawei.
+According to the Malawi government, the project aims to “connect all major sectors of the economy and government agencies in the country to a high-speed optical fiber-based network.”

-Richard Mulonga, founder and chief executive officer of Bloggers of Zambia, a non-profit independent think tank that works in Zambia and southern Africa on internet governance and digital rights, said people are not going to feel safe when using the internet.
+People aren’t going to feel safe when using the internet, says Richard Mulonga, founder and chief executive officer of Bloggers of Zambia, a nonprofit independent think tank that works in Zambia and southern Africa on internet governance and digital rights.

-“Africans must be worried because if the said activities are happening then democracy in Africa is being undermined.
-People’s ability to hold people in power to account using internet platforms is also undermined.
-Africa must really be worried,” Mulonga told The Epoch Times.
+“Africans must be worried, because if the said activities are happening, then democracy in Africa is being undermined.
+People’s ability to hold people in power to account using internet platforms is also undermined,” Mulonga told The Epoch Times.

-The report on spying did not, however, come as a surprise, according to Mulonga.
-“We’ve heard this kind of narrative in Zambia before in regard to the Chinese equipment being used to survey on citizens and political opponents,” he said.
+“We’ve heard this kind of narrative in Zambia before, in regard to the Chinese equipment being used to surveil citizens and political opponents,” he said.

-He added that this spying coupled with repressive laws to close the “civic space online” by the government is an abuse of human rights, especially the right to free association and assembly.
+He added that the purported spying, coupled with repressive laws to close the “civic space online” by the government, is an abuse of human rights.

-Shadreck Chikoti, a Malawian writer and activist, said the Chinese have taken advantage of Africa in ways that are deeper than those currently being discussed.
+The Chinese have taken advantage of Africa in ways that are deeper than those currently being discussed, says Shadreck Chikoti, a Malawian writer and activist.

 “They have banked their neo-colonialism—because that’s what it really is—on the fact that African leaders are greedy, the African peoples are too afraid to demand justice and accountability, and that there is hardly any spirit of nationalism and patriotism anywhere in Africa,” Chikoti said.